Download CV: PDF

 Professor Freeman has taught at the University of Pennsylvania since 1985, the year he received his Ph.D. in Philosophy from Harvard University.
 John Rawls was his dissertation supervisor.
 Prior to graduate study, Freeman was a lawyer for two years, clerking on the U.S. Court of Appeals, 4th Circuit, and the North Carolina Supreme Court.
 He received both his A.B. and J.D. degrees from The University of North Carolina at Chapel Hill.
 He was a Morehead Scholar as an undergraduate at UNC, and studied philosophy for two years in Germany (at the Universities of Goettingen and Munich) before entering law school.

-Professor Freeman regularly teaches courses in political philosophy and philosophy of law at Penn: on justice, the history of modern political philosophy, social contract doctrine and utilitarianism, liberalism and economic justice, and on philosophy and the Constitution.
+Professor Freeman regularly taught courses in political philosophy and philosophy of law at Penn from 1985 to 2021: on justice, the history of modern political philosophy, social contract doctrine and utilitarianism, liberalism and economic justice, and on philosophy and the Constitution.
 He was instrumental in initiating the Philosophy, Politics, and Economics (PPE) Program at Penn in 1994, and served as its Chair from 1996-2004.
 He served as Graduate Chair in Philosophy from 1993-1996, and again from 2015-2018.
+Professor Freeman retired in June 2021.
+He continues to teach one seminar per year, until 2025.

 Professor Freeman is married to the sociologist Annette Lareau of the University of Pennsylvania.
 They have a daughter, Rachel, son-in-law Miguel, three granddaughters, Cristina, Noelia and Sara, and a grandson, Sammy, all living in Seville, Spain.
 They also have a son, Dillon, who is autistic and lives near them in a supervised home near Philadelphia.

-Freeman has been a regular contributor to The New York Review of Books since 2010.
-He sang as a baritone with the Philadelphia Singers Chorale and in that capacity he performed with the Philadelphia Orchestra in several concerts each year from 2009 to 2015.
+Freeman was a regular contributor to The New York Review of Books from 2010 until recently.
+He sings baritone and sang with the Philadelphia Singers Chorale from 2009 to 2015 in choral performances with the Philadelphia Orchestra in numerous concerts each year.
 He was elected to the American Academy of Arts and Sciences in 2017.